aced-differentiate/auto_cat/docs/README.md

 [`ase.Atoms`](https://wiki.fysik.dtu.dk/ase/ase/atoms.html#module-ase.atoms)
 objects.

-When opting to write to
-disk using these functions, they are automatically organized into a clean, scalable directory structure.
+When opting to write structures to disk using these functions, they are automatically organized into a clean, scalable directory organization.
 All structures are written in the [`ase.io.Trajectory`](https://wiki.fysik.dtu.dk/ase/ase/io/trajectory.html#trajectory) file format.